David Stewart, Duke of Rothesay: Regency

 At a general council held at Perth in January 1399, Robert III was forced to surrender power to David as regent of the kingdom.
 The king's subjects were ordered to obey and support David "as they should do with the king's person".
 He was officially styled as "lieutenant" for his father.
 David's assumption of power was supported by Archibald, 3rd Earl of Douglas, in the prelude to David's marriage to the earl's daughter the following year.
 David was also supported by his mother Annabella, who had arranged for him to be knighted at a tournament in Edinburgh.
 At the beginning of his regency, David cooperated with his uncle, the Duke of Albany, in the governance of Scotland.
 The parliamentary statutes that had allowed David to assume power also required him to take advice from a council of twenty-one noblemen and prelates, including Robert, Duke of Albany, and Walter Stewart of Brechin, another of David's uncles.
 David's maternal uncle, Malcolm Drummond, reconciled with the Duke of Albany in 1399, likely as part of a general rapprochement between the affinities of David and Robert.

 David convened a parliament at Scone in February 1401, where he was responsible for new statutes of criminal and property law.
 One of the decrees of this parliament was that widows and orphans should have greater access to David and other royal officials, a measure intended to allow poor petitioners to complain to the king's council more easily.
 David also issued statutes on hunting and the burning of moorland.

+Henry IV of England, who challenged David by invading Scotland in 1400.